 else:

-Here is the output showing the error prompted when password didn’t matched.
+Here is the output showing the error prompted when the password didn’t match.

 This is how we can implement validation in the registration form using tkinter.

 This line of code will create a database with the name userdata.db.
-This file will be stored in the same location where the main file is stored.
-Using Db Browser you can view and edit the data.
+This file will be stored in the same location as the main file.
+Using Db Browser, you can view and edit the data.

 con = sqlite3.connect('userdata.db')